Doctor of Ministry (DMin)

 This course will insist on critical engagement with current models and outcomes for ecclesial and Kingdom leadership.
 Using a Case Study methodology students will be asked to develop a theological framework for applied leadership solutions rooted in a telos that reflects the Gospel for their context.

-Once a student has registered for and/or completed 24 credits, they may join in the Return to the Abbey course.
-This trip to the Abbey serves a variety of functions, including: a) a return to self reflection and an understanding of the growth that has taken place personally over the course of studies, b) an oral exam in which the student will be asked to demonstrate personal and theological insights associated with course work and development, and c) overall theological understanding and insight sufficient to warrant the proposal and pursuit of a major thesis project.
+Once a student has registered for and/or completed 24 credits, they may join in the Mid-Phase Assessment course.
+This course serves a variety of functions, including: a) a return to self reflection and an understanding of the growth that has taken place personally over the course of studies, b) an oral exam in which the student will be asked to demonstrate personal and theological insights associated with course work and development, and c) overall theological understanding and insight sufficient to warrant the proposal and pursuit of a major thesis project.

 Electives